Definition of Function in C

 Return Statement

-• If a function has to return an output value to the calling function, it is done through the return statement.
+• In other words, if a function has to return an output value to the calling function, it is done through the return statement.

 • It may be possible that a function does not return any value rather only the control is transferred to the calling function.